ceramicnetwork/docs/docs/reference/self-id/index.md

 **✅ Easy setup**

 Self.ID is a simple SDK requiring minimal configuration that provides access to the full Ceramic stack with support for popular environments such as `React` and `web`.
-The Self.ID SDK uses [Glaze suite](../glaze/index.md) middleware, [3ID DID](../../docs/advanced/standards/accounts/3id-did.md) accounts, [3ID Connect](../accounts/3id-did.md#3id-connect) authentication, and [Ceramic HTTP client](../core-clients/ceramic-http.md) and [DID JSON-RPC client](../core-clients/did-jsonrpc.md).
+The Self.ID SDK uses [Glaze suite](../glaze/index.md) middleware, [PKH DID](../../docs/advanced/standards/accounts/pkh-did.md) blockchain accounts, [DID Session](../accounts/did-session.md) authentication, and [Ceramic HTTP client](../core-clients/ceramic-http.md).

 **✅ Login with Web3**

 Self.ID is compatible with Ethereum accounts and EVM-based wallet authentication, so users don't have to install new wallets or create new accounts in order to use Ceramic.
-Users can even connect multiple wallet accounts to their Ceramic account, if they like.

 **✅ Composable, user-centric data management**